wahyuwerayana/Silent-Spirits-Project/README.md

 - Made using Unity Editor 2022.3.19f1
 - Assets are made by the Game Artist + from Itch.io

+## 🎲Game Mechanics
+Player will follow the story of Anisa to escape from the dream world.
+In the mansion, player's need to complete the objective to get into the boss room.
+When fighting the boss, player's need to answer some SIBI questions to defeat the boss.

 ## 📂File Description
 ```
 ├── Forbidden-Dream-Project          # This folder contains all the project files.